 Topography, Geography, Geology, and Soils

 Rahim Yar Khan is located in the southeast of Punjab province, the capital;Rahim Yar Khan City is 709 km from Karachi.
 The region surrounding Rahim Yar Khan to the west, called the Sindh, is a fertile alluvial tract in the Sindh River valley that is irrigated by floodwaters, planted with groves of date palms, and thickly populated.
-The chief crops are wheat, gram, cotton, sugarcane, and dates.
+The chief crops are wheat, cotton, sugarcane, and dates.
 Sheep and cattle are raised for export of wool and hides.
 Farther east, the Rohi, or Cholistan, is a barren desert tract, bounded on the north and west by the Hakra depression with mound ruins of old settlements along its high banks; it is still inhabited by nomads.
 The principal inhabitants of the region surrounding Rahim Yar Khan are Sindhi and Seriaki peoples.
 There are many historical sites in the area, including Uch, southesr of Rahim Yar Khan, an ancient town dating from Indo-Scythian (Yüeh-chih) settlement (c.
 128 BC to AD 450).
 Pop.
 (1981) City, 180,263; (1981 prelim.) metropolitan area, 695,000.

 Rahim Yar Khan is also an important agricultural training and educational center.
-Soapmaking and cotton ginning are important enterprises; cotton, silk, embroidery, carpets, and extraordinarily delicate pottery are produced.
+Sugarmills, cotton ginnings,Fauji & Fatima fertilizers and Uniliver Pakistan (Soapand cosmetic) are important enterprises; cotton, silk, embroidery, carpets, and extraordinarily delicate pottery are produced.
 Factories producing sugar (as sugarcane is main crop) cottonseed oil and cottonseed cake were built in the 1970s.
 It is an important marketing centre for the surrounding areas and is located on the crossroads between Peshawar, Lahore, Quetta and Karachi.

 The City is located favorably for commerce, lying at the junction of trade routes from the east, south-east, and south.
 It is a centre for trade in wheat, cotton, millet, and rice grown in the surrounding region.
 Dates and mangoes are also grown here.
 Canals supply water for irrigation.
-The principal industries are sugar industry.
+The principal industries are sugar industry, fertilizer companies and Unilever Pakistan.

 Climate and Hydrology